As of May 2009 you will be able to save time and money by getting green before May 2011.

 FTI Solutions Breakdown of timing and relevant matters about IMb.

-For the latest information on the Intelligent Mail barcode, including the full dimension specification, visit the Rapid Information Bulletin Board System (RIBBS) website at: http://ribbs.usps.gov/OneCodeSolution/
+For the latest information on the Intelligent Mail barcode from USPS, including the full dimension specification, visit the Rapid Information Bulletin Board System (RIBBS) website at: http://ribbs.usps.gov/OneCodeSolution/